 Frequently used screw lengths with visible screw connection

-The following terrace screw lengths have proven themselves in terrace practice:
+The following decking screw lengths have proven themselves in decking practice:

 Plank thickness up to 21 mm

 80 mm screw length